StatistikStadtZuerich/zueriplots/README.md

 The `ssz_theme(...)` function does not take over all styling tasks that the CI/CD of the city of Zurich prescribes.
 Namely, this concerns the position of the axis titles as well as the spacing for the ten thousand numbers (see picture below).

 ### Axis Titles
 In `ggplot2` the axis titles or their position and margin are oriented to the axis labels.
-In `zueritheme` this means that e.g. the y-axis titles are positioned at the top left of the y-axis, right-justified at the axis labels.
+For `zueritheme` this means that e.g. the y-axis titles are positioned at the top left of the y-axis, right-justified at the axis labels.

 <img src='pics/axis_text.PNG' />

-Since the position of the axis titles therefore depends on the scaling (or length of strings if categories) of the displayed variable, the title must be positioned with `margin(r = ...)` in an additional `theme()` function.
+Since the position of the axis titles therefore depends on the scaling (or length of strings if categories) of the displayed variable, the title must be positioned with `margin(r = ...)` in an additional `theme()` function in order to conform to the corporate design.
+The axis title should be right-justified and aligned with the axis labels.

 ``` r
 ggplot(...) +